DoireannJane/Tamagotchi/README.md

+ICE BOX--
-ICE BOX-- more images as it grows.
-Fade in with name.
+-more images and gifs as it grows.
+-Fade in with name upon submit.
+-Randomize setInterval time.
+-Have name entry on top of egg with prompt to click egg after